Error Rate Analysis and Low-Complexity Receiver Design for Zero-Padded AFDM: Introduction

 {There has been a substantial body of research on AFDM, including pilot-aided channel estimation for AFDM \cite{AFDM}, non-orthogonal AFDM \cite{NonAFDM_1,NonAFDM_2}, AFDM aided integrated sensing and communications \cite{AFDM_ISAC}, as well as various integration schemes with sparse code multiple access \cite{AFDM_SCMA}, index modulation \cite{AFDM_IM}, and generalized spatial modulation \cite{AFDM_GSM}}.
 However, most existing studies {have only} considered AFDM with a cyclic periodic prefix (CPP).
 As a parallel development, zero padding (ZP) has been widely adopted in OFDM as an alternative to cyclic prefix (CP) to eliminate inter-symbol interference (ISI) while preserving the advantageous sparsity and lower-triangular structure of the time-domain (TD) channel matrix \cite{ZP-OFDM,ZP-OFDM1,ZP-OFDM2}. {Moreover, ZP-based multicarrier systems enjoy higher power transmission efficiency, ensure reliable symbol recovery under deep channel fading (i.e., channel spectral nulls), and provide enhanced capabilities in channel estimation and tracking \cite{ZP-OFDM}.} These structural and performance benefits motivate us to exploit ZP-{aided} AFDM systems {in this work}.

-{Although low-complexity linear detection schemes, such as the maximum-ratio combining (MRC) detector, have been developed for CPP-AFDM systems by exploiting the approximate sparsity of the DAFT-domain channel matrix \cite{AFDM}, they suffer from noticeable performance degradation compared to conventional MMSE detection.
-Our work aims to address this backdrop.} To the best of our knowledge, this is the first study to introduce ZP for AFDM.
-The main contributions are summarized as follows: \begin{itemize} \item We derive the generic transceiver architecture for the proposed ZP-AFDM system, and design two low-complexity detectors: 1) MMSE detector based on Cholesky decomposition {without matrix inversion}, and 2) MRC-based TD (MRC-TD) detector, followed by detailed complexity analysis.
+{Although low-complexity linear detection schemes, such as the maximum-ratio combining (MRC) detector, have been developed for CPP-AFDM systems by exploiting the approximate sparsity of the DAFT-domain channel matrix \cite{AFDM}, they suffer from noticeable performance degradation compared with the conventional {minimum mean square error (MMSE) detector}.
+Our work aims to address this backdrop.} The main contributions are summarized as follows: \begin{itemize} \item We derive the generic transceiver architecture for the proposed ZP-AFDM system, and design two low-complexity detectors: 1) MMSE detector based on Cholesky decomposition {without matrix inversion}, and 2) MRC-based TD (MRC-TD) detector, followed by detailed complexity analysis.
 Both detectors leverage the sparse and lower-triangular structure of the TD channel matrix {inherent to ZP-AFDM systems.}

-\item {We derive the closed-form bit error rate (BER) expressions for ZP-AFDM under both maximum likelihood (ML) and MMSE detection.
+\item {We derive the closed-form bit error rate (BER) expressions for ZP-AFDM under both {ML} and MMSE detection.
 For the ML detector, the conditional pairwise error probability (PEP) is first obtained, followed by the derivation of a tight BER upper bound based on the union bound technique.
-For the MMSE detector, the BER is approximated by analyzing the signal-to-interference-plus-noise ratio (SINR) of each chirp subcarrier.} \item {Numerical results demonstrate that 1) the derived BER curves closely match with the results from Monte Carlo simulations; 2) the proposed ZP-AFDM outperforms its CPP-AFDM counterpart, as a higher power will be allocated to the data symbols for the former; and 3) the proposed detectors attain performance nearly identical to that of the conventional MMSE detector while offering significantly reduced complexity.} \end{itemize}
+For the MMSE detector, the BER is approximated by analyzing the signal-to-interference-plus-noise ratio (SINR) of each chirp subcarrier.} \item {Numerical results demonstrate that 1) the derived BER curves closely match the results from Monte Carlo simulations; 2) the proposed ZP-AFDM outperforms its CPP-AFDM counterpart, as a higher power will be allocated to the data symbols for the former; and 3) the proposed detectors attain {BER} performance nearly identical to that of the conventional MMSE detector while offering significantly reduced complexity.} \end{itemize}